A SIGNIFICANT TIME

 Throughout the years, the office building has been rebuilt and extended.
-In recent years, we have been joined by Evan O’Dwyer in 2000, Laura Glennon in 2006 and Elaine Silke and Conor O’Dwyer both in 2009, raising our complement to five solicitors.
+In recent years, we have been joined by Evan O’Dwyer in 2000, Elaine Silke and Conor O’Dwyer both in 2009, raising our complement to five solicitors.
 Our support staff come from counties Mayo, Roscommon and Galway and we have a wide spread of representation.

 In 2014, we decided that we should rebrand and call ourselves as we are known to clients, O’Dwyer.
 With the assistance of our clients, we have had a very successful changeover.

 The old name of Crean O’Cleirigh & O’Dwyer has not been consigned to history but placed to one side as we move forward.

 This coming year is important for us as we celebrate our 100 years in business.
 We are very pleased to have reached this milestone but acknowledge that we could not have done this without the support and friendship of all of the townspeople from Ballyhaunis and further afield.